Last updated: Monday, September 15, 2025

-As the Valentine’s Day is approaching, consider getting married in Buenos Aires!
-Not only will this be a memorable celebration of your love, but can also get you Argentine citizenship through the support of your life partner.
+As Valentine’s Day is approaching, consider getting married in Buenos Aires!
+Not only will this be a memorable celebration of your love, but it can also get you Argentine residency through the sponsorship of your life partner.
 This can mean navigating legal procedures and getting married in the Paris of Latin America.
-The typical two-year waiting period which is required for most applicants, is waived in this procedure!
-This is true for all marriages, including same-sex marriages, which have been legally recognized in Argentina since 2010.
-To be eligible for the Argentine Citizenship Application, please ensure you meet the basic marriage requirements, such as age and proper documentation, and choose a captivating venue.
+This applies to all marriages, including same-sex marriages, which have been legally recognized in Argentina since 2010.
+To be eligible for the Argentine residency application, please ensure you meet the basic marriage requirements, such as age and proper documentation, and choose a captivating venue.
 Navigate the legal formalities at the Civil Registry.
 Here, you can schedule an appointment to request a marriage registration at the Civil Registry.
-This process may be a 10-day waiting period leading to potential Argentina citizenship.
+After two years of the required legal residency period, you will be able to apply for Argentine citizenship.
 Following a beautiful ceremony, register your marriage promptly and, if applicable, familiarize yourself with the process of applying for citizenship.
 Language assistance and professional guidance can prove invaluable in ensuring a seamless and joyous transition into marital life in the vibrant city of Buenos Aires.
 If neither of you speaks Spanish, you might need an interpreter’s assistance.

 Before you dive into the thrilling journey of marriage in Argentina, it’s crucial to make sure you meet the essential requirements.
 This fundamental step ensures that the process goes smoothly, allowing you to fully enjoy this special moment.
 In this section, we will explore in detail the necessary documentation and other compulsory requirements, providing you with key information to start your journey towards marital commitment in an informed and successful manner.

-1. In case one individual of the married couple is an Argentinian citizen, with their National Identity Document (DNI) in hand, then the DNI must include Argentinian Domicilio (Address).
-For example, if the DNI was issued by a consulate in any other country, and the address is not Argentinian, then the Applicant is required to change it to the local address and then submit for the marriage.
-Of course, we also understand this is quite troublesome and extra, but in the end, it is worth it for your loved one.
+1. In case one individual of the married couple is an Argentinian citizen, with their National Identity Document (DNI) in hand, then the DNI is not an impediment to getting married in Argentina, so it does not need to be changed; however, you must fill out a temporary residence declaration form at a notary public (it can be the address of any relative within the Autonomous City of Buenos Aires).
+For example, if the DNI was issued by a consulate in any other country, and the address is not Argentinian, then the Applicant doesn’t need to change it to the local address to submit for the marriage.
+The main thing is that the ID card is valid.

 4. The minimum age for marriage is 18 years; however, if otherwise, consent from parents, legal guardians, or the court will be required.

-4. Witnesses: You must have two witnesses of legal age and competent mental health with a valid Argentine ID that reside within the country.
+You must have two witnesses of legal age of over the age of 18 and competent mental health with a valid Argentine ID who reside within the country.

 Note: If both parties of the couple are foreigners, they can still get married in Argentina!
-However, you will not be able to obtain Argentine citizenship or residency.
 We will talk about this case later below.

 In the context of marriage procedures in Argentina, a crucial difference arises based on the nationality of the couples.
 When at least one of the spouses is an Argentine citizen, they must adhere to the standard procedures mentioned earlier.